andrewrk/zig-general-purpose-allocator/README.md

 * Make it support allocations after one page is exhausted
 * Make it support allocations larger than what fits in the small allocation buckets
 * Handle the case when realloc sized down and free would find another bucket.
-* On double free, print the allocation stack trace, first free trace, and second free trace.
 * Make allocations favor iterating forward over slots.
 Favor using new slots in the same memory page over reusing freed slots.
 * Give memory back to the OS as often as possible.
 If a page can be unmapped then it